Session 1

 sample estimates:

-mean in group chow mean in group fat
+mean in group fat mean in group chow

 Column names with wide table